How to record phone calls on Galaxy phones

 Note

-Call recording is available in the Samsung Phone dialer app on the Galaxy S25 series, and other Galaxy phones updated to One UI 7.0.
+- Call recording is available in the Samsung Phone dialer app on Galaxy phones updated to One UI 7.0 or higher.

 Enable Transcript assist